Adjoint DSMC for nonlinear Boltzmann equation constrained optimization: Numerical results

 \section{Numerical results}

-In this section we discuss the results of numerical simulations computing the gradients of the objective function \eqref{eq:DTO_obj}, $\cJ_1 =\frac{1}{N}\sum_{i=1}^N r(v_{F,i}) \approx \int_{\bbR^3} r(v) f(v,T) dv = J_1$, at the final time $t=T$ with respect to the parameter $\alpha$ in the initial conditions $f_0(v;\alpha)$ using two methods described in this paper, optimized adjoint DSMC and DSMC-type scheme for the adjoint equation, as well as computing the gradient directly via finite difference by running several forward DSMC simulations with different parameter values and direct discretization of the adjoint equation integrals in equation~\eqref{backwards1}.
+In this section we discuss the results of numerical simulations computing the gradients of the objective function \eqref{eq:DTO_obj}, $\cJ_1 =\frac{1}{N}\sum_{i=1}^N r(v_{F,i}) \approx \int_{\bbR^3} r(v) f(v,T) dv = J_1$, at the final time $t=T$ with respect to the parameter $\alpha$ in the initial conditions $f_0(v;\alpha)$.
+Four different methods of the gradient computation are used here: (i) finite difference method using several forward DSMC simulations with different parameter values, (ii) the adjoint DSMC method, (iii) the DSMC-type scheme for the adjoint equation, (iv) the direct discretization of the continuous adjoint equation~\eqref{backwards1}.
 All four methods lead to the same gradient values, but the adjoint DSMC method is the best in terms of performance given we do not need many digits of accuracy.
-Details are explained below.

 Here we consider Maxwellian gas, so the distribution function $f(v,t)$ obeys the Boltzmann equation \eqref{eq:homoBoltz} with a collision operator kernel $q(v-v_1,\sigma) = q(\sigma)$.
 We further assume that $q(\sigma)=1/(4\pi)$ and $\rho(t)=\int_{\bbR^3} f(v,t) dv=1$ (conserved throughout the evolution of the distribution function), and thus $\mu =\rho \int_\Stwo q(\sigma)d\sigma = 1$ in~\eqref{eq:homoBoltz_DSMC_1}.